shaik1002/biggitlabbomb/doc/user/project/deploy_tokens/index.md

 - `CI_DEPLOY_USER`: Username
 - `CI_DEPLOY_PASSWORD`: Token

-For example, to use a GitLab token to sign in to your GitLab container registry:
+For example, to use a GitLab token to log in to your GitLab container registry:

 ```shell
 echo "$CI_DEPLOY_PASSWORD" | docker login $CI_REGISTRY -u $CI_DEPLOY_USER --password-stdin